Eddie Olczyk Breeders' Cup Dirt Mile Picks Against Cody's Wish

 Eddie Olczyk Breeders’ Cup Dirt Mile 2023 Picks: Zozos To Zap Rivals

-Ex- NHL player Eddie Olczyk is now an admired horse racing NBC Sports handicapper and with the 40th running of the horse racing championship this week at Santa Anita, so who better to turn to for a Breeders’ Cup Dirt Mile pick.
+Ex- NHL player Eddie Olczyk is now an admired horse racing NBC Sports handicapper and with the 40th running of the horse racing championship this week at Santa Anita – who better to turn to for a Breeders’ Cup Dirt Mile pick.

 Eddie Olczyk Breeders’ Cup Dirt Mile Picks: 1-2-3-4 Best Bets